Q: When will my child be able to draw independently?

 Q: How do you work with children and adults with special needs?

-Over the years we have successfully worked with countless students who have had a wide range of special needs.
+A: Over the years we have successfully worked with countless students who have had a wide range of special needs.
 Our studios are 100% ADA compliant, and we gladly provide all additional physical accommodations that we can.
 Where possible, our dedicated staff also creatively adapt our program to help those with learning disabilities or other intellectual challenges.

 However as a small, family-run business with limited staff, we have neither the expertise nor resources to accommodate 100% of all needs.
 While we wish we were able to work with anyone, we must reserve the right to refuse service if we are ever concerned for students' safety.
 Also, because quiet focus is fundamentally necessary to run our program, we regret that classes are not a good fit for students who struggle with working quietly.